jguzauckas/classes-objects/attributes-properties.md

 Our `@` decorators tell Python to treat our new methods as getters and setters.
 The simple decorator `@property` is for getters, so the method that comes after it should be treated as a getter method for its variable.
 The setter decorator uses the dot operator `.` and the variable name to make clear what the following method is a setter method for.

 Note the return types on the getter and setter methods.
 Getters return the value, so they have a return type, and setters just set it, so they have a return type of `None`.

+The reason we use setters is to help make sure the values we are saving meet certain criteria.
+In the case of `age`, it would only make sense for `age` to be a positive number, so we use a conditional to check that that is the case before saving it to `_age`.
+If it doesn't meet the criteria, we do not save it, and in this case, we write a message to the user to let them know.

 With those methods defined, we can easily get and set our property as a variable from outside of the class using the dot operator `.`: